 The musical also explores the unsettled and unsettling question of who set the fire.
 Rodger Dale Nunez, a hustler and UpStairs Lounge customer, was arrested for the crime, but escaped and was never sentenced.
 He was thrown out of the UpStairs Lounge shortly before the fire for starting a fight with a fellow hustler.
 He committed suicide a year later.
 Self says that other theories arose to blame the KKK and the police, but he implicates Nunez -- with room for doubt -- in the musical.

 A gay man may have lit the fire, but the real culprit is still society’s homophobia that set the fuse inside him.
-Homophobia was also responsible for the high death toll in another way.
+Hatred for LGBT people was also responsible for the high death toll in another way.
 The fire was especially deadly because the windows were covered with iron bars and boards so nobody could see who was inside.
 But they also prevented many people from getting outside in an emergency.